PVahr/camera-app-pyqt-pylablib/README.md

 # camera-app-pyqt-pylablib
 A program for scientific cameras supported by pylablib written in PyQt5 for Python.
-The specific program is implemented for Andor Luca cameras, but you can easily change it to any camera supported by pylablib ([list here](https://pylablib.readthedocs.io/en/latest/devices/cameras_root.html)) and, with a bit more work, possibly to any python-supported scientific camera
+The specific program is implemented for Andor Luca cameras, but you can easily change it to any camera supported by pylablib ([list here](https://pylablib.readthedocs.io/en/latest/devices/cameras_root.html)) and, with a bit more work, possibly to any python-supported scientific camera.
+Designed in Qt Designer with the aim of integrating it further in custom PyQt programs.

 # Features
   - livestream of frames at many ROI (size, center), gain, exposure time